 In this article, we’ll look at how to avoid wasting fuel with just a few simple tips to help maximise your fuel efficiency and save money.

-Driving at high speeds empties the fuel tank in no time.
+Driving at high speeds can quickly empty your fuel tank.
 If you regularly drive over 65mph, you’ll be burning excess fuel as your car works harder to fight drag.
-Driving at lower speeds is a simple way you can help to save fuel.
+Driving at lower speeds is a simple way you can help save on fuel.